WLCB/archive/pages/Projects/metzerott_formatted.md

 unfortunates as are themselves slaves of rum, a larger number than is generally believed, I regret to say, though there is no way of getting at the exact figures.
 And they are much more difficult to get hold of; in fact, if we look at the relative numbers of male and female drunkards&mdash;as near as we can estimate them&mdash;the proportion of those reformed will be about five to one.
 That is, of twenty male drunkards, known and unknown, and the same num ber of females, in the first case we might hope to reform *all*, in the second only four."

 Mr. Clare sighed.
 "Let us hope," he said, "that a part, at least, of the sixteen, reform as they have sinned, in secret and unknown.
-And now," he turned to the evange"list, "I suppose there is no doubt that your meetings are well attended?"
+And now," he turned to the evangelist, "I suppose there is no doubt that your meetings are well attended?"

 Sometimes a cat could get her whiskers in," replied that personage succinctly; "but there are plenty of back sliders."